BENJAMIN RYAN

 I am particularly interested in public health, medicine and psychology and how the science of each field intersects with public policy.

 After six years of volunteer work in the HIV field beginning in 1995 when I was in high school in Seattle, I started my journalism career reporting on that epidemic.
 I was an editor at large at HIV Plus and then at POZ and its sister magazines, Hep and Cancer Health, where I covered scientific research about HIV, viral hepatitis and cancer.
+Today, I am one of just a handful of reporters writing for mainstream publications who maintains a speciality in covering HIV.

 In my investigative work, I exposed in The Guardian Gov. Rick Scott's administration for overseeing the effective blocking of $70 million to combat Florida's HIV crisis, and, for NBC News, how right-wing scrutiny of transgender care in Tennessee led Gov. Rick Lee to ax $8.3 million in federal HIV funds.
 I also broke new ground in the narrative behind Harvey Weinstein's questionable financial dealings with the HIV charity amfAR.
 And I assisted with a Times investigation into nursing homes that are hotbeds of a highly fatal drug-resistant fungal infection.